joyziyan678/gogogo-OpenSplating/README.md

 ```

 After execution, a directory similar to d:\lzy\OpenSplat-main\AMtown02_clip_000200_007498_step10_scene\ will be created, under which the images\ subfolder contains the subset.
-Use the -DestWorkspace parameter if you need a custom output directory.
+Use the -DestWorkspace parameter if the program need a custom output directory.

-# Step 4 – Run the Full COLMAP Pipeline
+# Step 3 – Run the Full COLMAP Pipeline
 Choose a workspace directory (the full scene or the clip generated in the previous step).
 This directory must already have an images\ subfolder.
 Execute: